UK market leads European equity rally after Conservatives' election win

 Investors were keeping a close eye on U.S. employment data due at 1230 GMT for a fresh indication of the state of the world's largest economy.

-Among individual movers, agrochemicals firm Syngenta SYNN.VX rose 15 percent after it rejected a $45 billion takeover offer from Monsanto (MON.N), saying the offer was too low and did not fully take into account regulatory risks.
+Among individual movers, agrochemicals firm Syngenta rose 15 percent after it rejected a $45 billion takeover offer from Monsanto, saying the offer was too low and did not fully take into account regulatory risks.

 (editing by John Stonestreet)